oberhofer/luacwrap/doc/luacwrap.md

 </pre>

 Embedded objects can also be used to push C pointers during calls from C to Lua.
-But in this case you hav to be aware that in most cases the C pointer isn't valid after the Lua function scope ends.
+But in this case you have to be aware that in most cases the C pointer isn't valid after the Lua function scope ends.
 If you want to store the referenced value you have to duplicate the underlying instance via
 <object>:__dup(), which creates a new boxed object.